 Students will be given the opportunity during the Fall and Spring semester to designate an individual or individuals to be contacted by the College no more than 24 hours after the time that the student is determined to be missing in accordance with the procedures set forth in this policy.
 A designation will remain in effect until changed or revoked by the student.

 Contact information provided by students will be registered confidentially, will be accessible only to authorized campus officials, and will not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.

-No later than 24 hours after determining a residential student is missing the Campus Police and Safety Department will contact local law enforcement regarding the missing student and either the Chief of Police or Dean of Students will notify the emergency contact (for students 18 and over) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.
+No later than 24 hours after determining a residential student is missing the Campus Police and Safety Department will contact local law enforcement regarding the missing student, and either the Chief of Police or Vice President for Student Life and Dean of Students will notify the emergency contact (for students 18 and over) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.